Samir-ZD/Covid-19-Tracker-/README.md

 https://seniorspring2020.000webhostapp.com/index.php

-Covid-19 Tracker website, written in Vanilla PHP
+Covid-19 Tracker website, written in Vanilla PHP.

 000webhost is used to host this website.